 - Gas availability is a key concern

 - Fertilizer is second highest in terms of subsidy (0.73 lakh crore or 0.5 %of GDP) after food.
 This has led to a high Fiscal Deficit.
-Also, only 35% of total fertilizer subsides reaches small farmers.
-The rest leaks out to black market, large farmers and inefficient producers
+Also, only 35% of the total fertilizer subsidies reach small farmers.
+The rest leaks out to the black market, large farmers, and inefficient producers

-Average Production Cost of Urea – Approx 18000/Tonne This means Government subsidizes 70% of the cost.
-Note: Government subsidizes 30% of the cost on P (Phosphorous) and K (Potassium) fertilizers.
-Prices of P and K were partially decontrolled under nutrient based subsidy scheme in 2010.
+- Average Production Cost of Urea – Approx 18000/Tonne This means the Government subsidizes 70% of the cost.
+Note: The government subsidizes 30% of the cost on P (Phosphorous) and K (Potassium) fertilizers.
+Prices of P and K were partially decontrolled under the nutrient-based subsidy scheme in 2010.

 According to FAI, the N:P:K ratio was 8.2:3.2:1 in 2011-2012 against an ideal 4:2:1